DraconicVision/Git-Documentation/README.md

 After staging anything through the **add** command I recommend you check the status by doing
 > git status

-This will allow you to check for all the staged files and ensure nothing you don't want to be commited is staged.
+This will allow you to check for all the staged files and ensure nothing you don't want to be committed is staged.

 ### Git Commit